Jussii/github-testing/.github/ISSUE_TEMPLATE/--bug-report.md

 ## 🐛 Bug Report

 <!--
-    Thank you for using Daily and taking time to report a bug.
+    Thank you for using Junction App and taking time to report a bug.

     Please try to spend some time to understand the bug and reproduce it.
     Take a look at our template and try to add as much detail as possible.